OceaneCsn/DIANE/README.md

 ```

-Packages mentioned as unavailable (because they are not on CRAN) during the installation may have to be manually installed from Bioconductor.
+Packages mentioned as unavailable (because they are not on CRAN) during the installation may have to be manually installed from Bioconductor, usign ```Biocmanager::install(...)```.

 You can then launch the application with